-Distinguished natural scientist Charles Fleming took this photo of his five fellow coast-watchers after a snow storm on Auckland Island on 15 July 1942.
-From February of that year Fleming had begun a year-long stint with 'Cape Expedition', the code name for the coast-watchers.
+Distinguished natural scientist Charles Fleming took this photo of his five fellow coast-watchers after a snowstorm on Auckland Island on 15 July 1942.
+In February Fleming had begun a year-long stint with 'Cape Expedition', the code name for the coast-watchers.
 This group, who were the second lot to be sent south, were based at Carnley Harbour.
 There were other coast-watchers at Port Ross, also on Auckland Island, and at Perseverance Harbour on Campbell Island.
 In addition to his coast-watching duties Fleming studied the geology and natural history of the island.
-The fact that the group was all male may explain why the snow figure took female form.
+The fact that the group was all-male may explain why their creation took female form.

 Using this item